"Connection is not available, request timed out after 30000ms."

 ('100', 'order.created', '...');

 The improvement depends on network latency between your application and PostgreSQL.
-In high-latency environments (cross-region or cloud), the reduction can be dramatic -- from seconds to hundreds of milliseconds.
+In high-latency environments (cross-region or cloud), the reduction can be dramatic — from seconds to hundreds of milliseconds.
 In low-latency environments (same datacenter), the absolute savings are smaller but the relative improvement is still significant.
-If you persist events to an outbox table, this optimization is a must.

 Theory is useful, but what does this look like in a production system?
 Here is a concrete example from an event-driven architecture where Solace publishes events that need to be persisted to an Event Store with a Transactional Outbox.